Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

-Tweak it: adjust the details or numbers slightly.
+Tweak it: Adjusting details or numbers slightly.

-“Go tweak your calculations to include the new load.”
+“Tweak your calculations to include the new load.”

-Wellbore: a drilled hole in Earth to explore and recover natural resources.
+Wellbore: A drilled hole in Earth to explore and recover natural resources.
 For example, a drilled hole to look for oil or water.

-“Structurally, the drilled wellbore looks to be safe and secure.”
+“The drilled wellbore looks safe and secure.”

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

-Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
-He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.
+Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
+He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

-Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.
+Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.